QDaria/tqrc/README.md

 ### Why the No-Go Result Matters

 1. **Unitarity-ESP Incompatibility**: Quantum mechanics preserves information; ESP requires forgetting
-2. **Topological Memory Prevents Fading Memory**: The robust protection that enables fault tolerance *actively preserves* information indefinitely
+2. **Topological Memory Prevents Fading Memory**: The robust protection enabling fault tolerance *actively preserves* information indefinitely
-3. **Fundamental, Not Technical**: This is not an engineering limitation—it's a mathematical impossibility
+3. **Fundamental, Not Technical**: This is not an engineering limitation—it is a mathematical impossibility

 ---